Jarnomer/minishell/README.md

 Parser also checks if arguments should be expanded `$` or `joined` with previous argument.

-After modules are prepared, file operations are processed where heredocs are taken first.
+After modules are prepared, file operations are processed where heredocs are given precedence.

 ## ♻️ Resources